syntacticsolutions/firebase-auth-middleware-lite/README.md

 ## 🔄 Token Expiration Handling

-If a token is expired, the middleware will.
-You will have to refresh the token using the frontend SDK:
+If a token is expired, the middleware will return an error.
+You will have to refresh the token using the frontend firebase SDK:

 - Set the HTTP header `x-firebase-token-refresh: true`
 - Return a `401 Unauthorized` response